Epheoluwa/Harde/README.md

 ## Harde
-This is a short coding assessment, in which you will implement a REST API that calls an external API service to get information about books.
+This is a short practice code, in which you will implement a REST API that calls an external API service to get information about books.
 Additionally, you will implement a simple CRUD (Create, Read, Update, Delete) API with a local database of your choice.